kushalshinde/Sample-HTML5CSS3-webpage-project/README.md

 ### Installing

 Please open HTMLCSS.html file in a browser.
-Click Here -->  [[Open Here](https://github.com/kushalshinde/Sample-HTML5CSS3-webpage-project/blob/master/src/HTMLCSS.html "HTMLCSS.html")]

 ### Screenshots

 Please open screenshot folder to see the actual webpage design or